 How to Book: For further information visit www.westwaterfordfestivaloffood.com

-SeaFest 2020 takes place in Cork from 15-17 May this year, when Cork Harbour will be transformed into an ‘open air sea world’ and will be ‘awash with free family-friendly activities, entertainment and attractions both on and off the water’ for the three-day festival.
+SeaFest takes place in Cork from 14-16 May this year, when Cork Harbour will be transformed into an ‘open air sea world’ with free family-friendly activities, entertainment and attractions both on and off the water for the three-day festival.

 The festival will cover all things marine – from seafood cookery to science, exploring the ships that transport us to discovering the creatures of the deep.
 Foodies can get tips from seafood cookery experts and sample some tasty bites.